pranalibhute20/pranalibhute20/README.md

 - 👀 I’m interested in creative writing, acting, watching Kdramas, learning new languages.
 - 🌱 I’m currently learning MCP-2 course at KodNest.
 - 💞️ I’m looking to collaborate on Your quote.
 - 📫 How to reach me?
-DM on pranali_bhute_ or email me on pranalibhute20@gmail.com or call me on 8830593477
+DM on pranali_bhute_ or email me on pranalibhute20@gmail.com

 <!---
 pranalibhute20/pranalibhute20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.